PickySalamander/website-alerter/readme.md

 An Amazon CDK project that sets up a variety of Lambda functions that will scrape a series of websites to see if there are changes.
 The whole stack runs on a schedule.

 ## Purpose
 There are a few websites out there that I was interested in watching for updates.
-Originally, I looked for the usual ways of watching them for changes (social media, RSS, Google Alerts, etc), but none of them really fit.
-I also looked into a variety of online tools that already existed and there didn’t seem to be any that fulfilled my requirements: pinging the websites on a weekly basis, giving me a list of changes, and most importantly affordable.
+Originally, I looked for the usual ways of watching them for changes (social media, RSS, Google Alerts, etc.), but none of them really fit.
+I also looked into a variety of online tools that already existed and there didn't seem to be any that fulfilled my requirements: pinging the websites on a weekly basis, giving me a list of changes, and most importantly affordable.
 So I decided to make my own!

 Since one of my requirements was affordability, I decided to make the entire project serverless on the Amazon CDK framework.
-I’ve used infrastructure as code frameworks before and I’m very familiar with CloudFormation.
+I've used infrastructure as code frameworks before, and I'm very familiar with CloudFormation.
 I had never used the CDK before though, so I decided to challenge myself to learn it.

 The first challenge was that there were several SPA websites I was looking at and doing a simple HTML scrape would not work.
 The best solution for this was to use a headless browser framework to scrape the site and run the JavaScript on the site long enough to get a good enough render.
 Researching frameworks out there, [Puppeteer](https://pptr.dev/) seemed to be the best suited for this.

-The main problem was that Puppeteer isn’t really designed to run in a serverless lambda function: It has to download Chrome/Chromium or work with an already downloaded version of it.
-There are a few libraries out there that do this ([chrome-aws-lambda](https://github.com/alixaxel/chrome-aws-lambda) and [@sparticuz/chromium](https://github.com/Sparticuz/chromium)), unfortunately chrome-aws-lambda doesn’t seem to be supported anymore and @sparticuz/chromium works, but I was concerned about future support and packaging it into my TypeScript builds.
+The main problem was that Puppeteer isn't really designed to run in a serverless lambda function: It has to download Chrome/Chromium or work with an already downloaded version of it.
+There are a few libraries out there that do this ([chrome-aws-lambda](https://github.com/alixaxel/chrome-aws-lambda) and [@sparticuz/chromium](https://github.com/Sparticuz/chromium)), unfortunately chrome-aws-lambda doesn't seem to be supported anymore and @sparticuz/chromium works, but I was concerned about future support and packaging it into my TypeScript builds.
 Also, I was trying to challenge myself!
 So I decided to go with a Lambda container image that had no reliance on external Puppeteer libraries.

-The project builds a Node.js 18 Docker container that has Chromium already installed.
+The project builds a Node.js 18 Docker container that has Chromium already installed ([Lambda container images](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html)).
 Puppeteer can now run and scrape the sites and pass off the data to other Lambda functions in the stack.

 ## Stack
-Here’s how it works!
+Here's how it works!

 ![Website Alerter Stack Diagram](WebSiteAlerter.drawio.png)